fischerwulf/pypsa-earth/doc/methodology/index.rst

 The methodology described in this section is implemented through PyPSA-Earth's automated workflow system.
 For practical application guidance, see:

-* :doc:`../data_sources` - Detailed data source documentation
-* :doc:`../capabilities` - Application examples and use cases
+* :doc:`../introduction` - Overview of capabilities and applications
 * :doc:`../tutorial_electricity` - Step-by-step modeling tutorials
 * :doc:`../tutorial_sector` - Sector-coupled modeling examples